M4R7iNP/varnishls/README.md

 # varnishls

 `varnishls` is a Varnish Language Server.
 Provides some autocomplete, jump to definition across files and basic linting.
-Made for Varnish 6.0 (plus), but it should work with other versions - except Fastly.
+Made for Varnish 6.0 (Enterprise), but it should work with other versions — except Fastly.

 [![asciicast](https://asciinema.org/a/575554.svg)](https://asciinema.org/a/575554)

 ## Setup

-* Download a release for your platform and put it somewhere, preferably in path
+* Download a release for your platform and put it somewhere, preferably in $PATH
 * Either install varnish locally or download `VCC-files.zip` [here](https://github.com/auduny/vscode-vcl/releases/download/v0.10.0/varnish-vcc-files.zip) and place them in `$HOME/.varnishls/vcc`